-Traditional and contemporary taiko styles for the stage and recording studio
+Traditional and contemporary taiko styles for the concert stage and recording studio

 Drumspeak is a blend of traditional and contemporary taiko styles combined with versatility on stage, in the recording studio, and in the classroom.
 The duo of David Wells and Isaku Kageyama has toured South America, recorded for A-list video game Ghost of Tsushima, and are proud to be instructors at Los Angeles Taiko Institute.

 David and Isaku took very different paths that eventually led them to play together.
 David grew up playing clarinet in Baltimore under the guidance of his father, a professional jazz musician.
 David later attended Stanford University where he discovered taiko.

 Isaku grew up playing taiko in Tokyo under the guidance of Mr. Yoichi Watanabe, founder of renown taiko ensemble Amanojaku.
 Isaku eventually attended Berklee College of Music to expand his musical vocabulary beyond taiko.

 Drumspeak represents two distinct journeys that have merged to tell musical stories informed by an eclectic range of music styles.